-The following table summarizes the activity for foreign currency forward exchange contracts designated as cash flow hedges, debt designated as a hedge of net investment in a foreign subsidiary and the amounts and location of income (expense) and gain (loss) reclassified into income in the first three months of 2018 and 2017 and for certain other derivative financial instruments.
+The following table summarizes the activity for foreign currency forward exchange contracts designated as cash flow hedges, debt designated as a hedge of net investment in a foreign subsidiary and certain other derivative financial instruments, as well as the amounts and location of income (expense) and gain (loss) reclassified into income for the three months and six months ended June 30, 2018 and 2017.
 The amount of hedge ineffectiveness was not significant in 2018 and 2017 for these hedges.

-Losses of \$48 million and gains of \$9 million were recognized in the first three months of 2018 and 2017, respectively, related to foreign currency forward exchange contracts not designated as hedges.
+Losses of \$2 million and losses of \$51 million were recognized in the three months ended June 30, 2018 and 2017, respectively, related to foreign currency forward exchange contracts not designated as a hedge.
+Losses of \$50 million and losses of \$42 million were recognized in the six months ended June 30, 2018 and 2017, respectively, related to foreign currency forward exchange contracts not designated as a hedge.
 These amounts are reported in the Condensed Consolidated Statement of Earnings on the Net foreign exchange (gain) loss line.